 As work ages without completing, it becomes more and more likely this work item would not meet the team’s SLE.
-For example, once a work item reaches a point where it’s age is now at the point where half of the team’s work items have already completed, it’s a clear indication that there’s more risk for this item than the typical item.
+For example, once a work item reaches a point where its age is now at the point where half of the team’s work items have already been completed, it’s a clear indication that there’s more risk for this item than the typical item.
 We basically learn about the increased risk to specific items the more time passes without them completing.
 Common sense, no?
 The idea is that by visualizing these items and that growing risk we can focus the team’s tactical inspection and adaptation during the Daily Scrum on tackling these risky items.

 Let’s look at an example.
 Let’s assume that indeed we have a Development Team that learns from their cycle time scatterplot that 85% of their work items finish in 8 days or less and 50% of the items actually finish within 4 days.
-They have an item A that has been active for 5 days already and an item B that has been active for 3 days.
+They have item A which has been active for 5 days already and item B which has been active for 3 days.
 Which of these items should the team feel more confident they can finish within their 8 days or less SLE?
-Without further information about where each of the items is in their workflow, they should feel more confident about item B that aged less.
+Without further information about where each of the items is in their workflow, they should feel more confident about item B aged less.
 Item A has already been active more than it takes for 50% of the cards to finish, so it’s quite a strong signal that there’s a flow risk to it.
 Basically, with each day that passes in which a work item doesn’t finish, the probability that a work item will not meet its SLE increases”.

 Beyond its usefulness for in-Sprint flow focus, SLEs are also useful during Sprint Retrospectives.
 The “surprise” or “anomaly” of missing your SLE can drive an improvement discussion.
 I previously wrote about the Sprint Forecast as an expectation and the learning/improvement value of having an expectation that you miss vs having no expectations.